Pret Cynic X2 Mips Review

 The lab conducts two distinct tests using a drop tower setup, which includes a sensor-equipped dummy head and a fresh helmet.
 The initial test involves dropping the helmet from a height of 1 meter to mimic the impact forces typically encountered in a standard skiing mishap.
 The other test features a drop from 2.3 meters, designed to replicate the forces that may occur during high-speed incidents, collisions, or falls in terrain parks.

-To calculate our scores, we took the data the lab collected and converted them to a number 1-10 for both the high drop and the low drop, then took an average of the two.
-The Pret Cynic X2 ranked in the middle of the pack for impact protection in comparison to the other helmets in our review.
-That said, the Pret helmet offers far more protection than the minimum standard and is a trustworthy companion for reducing the forces your noggin experiences.
+To calculate our impact metric total scores, we took the data the lab collected and converted it to a number 1-10 for both the high drop and the low drop, then took an average of the two.
+The Pret Cynic X2 ranked in the middle of the pack for impact protection compared to the other helmets in our review.
+That said, the Pret helmet offers far more protection than the minimum international standard and is a trustworthy companion for reducing the forces your noggin experiences.

 Comfort